-Unpaid debt like mortgages, car loans, student loans and credit card debt differ from medical debt, because the circumstances are almost always beyond your control.
+Unpaid debt like mortgages, car loans, student loans and credit card debt differs from medical debt because the circumstances are almost always beyond your control.
 Generally, people don’t choose medical debt, but it can still catch you unaware and cause a financial burden.

-Read on to learn how medical debt can affect your credit and how you can set a plan in place to reduce your debt and preserve your credit score.
+Continue reading to learn how you can create a plan to reduce your debt and preserve your credit score.

 What if you can’t pay your medical debt?

 - Be responsible.
-If you’re already behind on a medical bill and it has gone into collections, don’t ignore it – having an account in collections can take a toll on your credit.
+If you’re already behind on a medical bill and it has gone into collections, don’t ignore it — having an account in collections can negatively impact your credit score.

 - Verify your medical debt.
 Make sure the amount they’re saying you owe is accurate.
 Request an itemized bill and confirm the charges.